GlassOnTin/Simple_Covid19_UK/README.md

 # A Simple Covid-19 compartmental model for the United Kingdom
-A simple (naive, empirical, student, amateur) [compartmental epidiemiological model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) of the Covid-19 outbreak in the United Kingdom, using the Microsoft Excel solver to optimise the parameters.
+A simple (naive, empirical, student, amateur) [compartmental epidemiological model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) of the Covid-19 outbreak in the United Kingdom, using the Microsoft Excel solver to optimise the parameters.

 This model partitions the United Kingdom population into three situations:
 * Susceptible - those who are prone to infection with Covid-19;